-Here is a list of tips to help you manage your city and enjoy Forge of Empires.
+Here are a few tips to help you manage your city and enjoy Forge of Empires.

 Military intelligence is also important.
 When you move to a new age, you will face vastly improved troops, with better weaponry and armour.
-This makes the Guild Expeditions and city defence rather more difficult.
+This makes the Guild Expeditions and city defence more challenging.
 Taking a break at the end of an age gives you time to enjoy GE with your advanced armies, ensuring easier battles with superior troops, and will reward you with more relics and prizes from chests.
-Getting to know your troops and how to use them in each age pays worthwhile short term and long term dividends.
+Taking the time to get to know your troops and how to use them effectively in each age pays worthwhile short term and long term dividends.

 Forge Points are something else that can be managed.
 The best way to manage forge points (fps) is to build up a stock of say 100 in your inventory.
 How you do that is by sniping top spots in friends and neighbour's GBs, and by having a daily swap with someone.
 I swap 10 fps every day with another player.
 It doesn't get our GBs up any quicker, but we do get the forge points, medals and blueprint rewards when our GBs level.
 These forge points are delivered to your inventory as packages.
 When you have say 100 forge points in your inventory, you can then sneak around your friends and neighbours on the prowl for good rewards to snipe in their GBs.
 Establishing cities at the end of an age is also a good time to level up existing Great Buildings and ensure you have all the important GBs constructed.

 The key to a successful tavern is getting all the upgrades and having friends who visit it daily.
 Tavern silver can be used for many things, including extra turns and attack boosts for the Guild Expeditions.
-How I play is to buy the 24 hour 30% attack boost and try to get through the first level before it expires.
+How I play GE is to play the first two levels without the boost and buy the 24 hour 30% attack boost for level 3 and try to get through the level before the boost expires.
 With attempts regenerating at 1 per hour, this is possible in a 24 hour period.
-I then do the same again the following day and try to complete level 2.
-When I can't fight any farther, I then begin negoiating.
-When you can fight 3 levels of GE every week, it is possible to then also complete the 4th level of GE every week.by negotiating.
+When I can't fight any farther, I then begin negotiating.
+When you can fight 3 levels of GE every week, it is possible to then also complete the 4th level of GE every week by negotiating.
 This is also the key to a successful diamond city, as most diamonds seem to be won in level 4.

 As you advance through the ages, producing goods becomes increasingly more expensive.
 Trading goods from early ages and asking for the same amounts of goods from far more advanced ages is, therefore, considered unfair.
 The accepted fair trade standards for the game are 1:1 for same age goods, and 2:1 or 1:2 for goods of the ages just above and below you.
 Offering 50 Bronze Age stone for 25 Iron Age jewelry is a fair trade, as would offering 25 Iron Age jewelry for 50 Bronze Age stone.
 Unfair trades are usually frowned on, and with good reason.
 In large guilds where there may be hundreds of trades in the market, your guild mates don't have time to check every single trade to see if it is fair or not.
 They just want to quickly skim through the guild market and trade without having to worry about being ripped off.

 Of course, there are times when unfair trading is perfectly acceptable, such as when you pay forge points to buy goods from advanced players, who will then take your Bronze Age goods in exchange for their advanced goods.
-Passing goods between guildmates to help win cups in the Guild Expeditions is another instance when unfair trading is considered good gameplay.
+Passing goods between guildmates to help win cups in the Guild Expeditions, unlock techs, or build new GBs is another instance when unfair trading is considered good gameplay.